th-rtyf-re/bundled-HFK/example/full_interface/README.md

 starting from 1 (and not 0).

 ### Visualize the example
-By default, the macro `BUNDLE_HFK_DRAW_` is defined in `Full_interface.cpp`.
-If this is the case, after executing the code, two files will be created:
-`differential_suffix_forest.tex` and `knot_diagrams.tex`.
-Compile the `LaTeX`
-file `drawings.tex` (provided the considered knots are not too big) to visualize all the considered knots, as well as the differential suffix forest at each step of the calculation for the last knot.
+If the macro `BUNDLE_HFK_DRAW_` is defined in `Full_interface.cpp`, then the program creates two files: `differential_suffix_forest.tex` and `knot_diagrams.tex`.
+Compile the `LaTeX` file `drawings.tex` (provided the considered knots are not too big) to visualize all the considered knots, as well as the differential suffix forest at each step of the calculation for the last knot.
 Note that this may reach `LaTeX`'s limits even for relatively small knots, e.g. with 10 crossings.